mcollina/autocannon/README.md

         The amount of requests to make before exiting the benchmark.
 If set, duration is ignored.
   -S/--socketPath
         A path to a Unix Domain Socket or a Windows Named Pipe.
 A URL is still required in order to send the correct Host header and path.
+  -W/--useWorkers
+        Number of worker threads to use to fire requests.
   --on-port
         Start the command listed after -- on the command line.
 When it starts listening on a port, start sending requests to that port.
 A URL is still required in order to send requests to